If you are a parent, carer or young person needing help or information, there are a range of resources available for you.

 Parent and Young People Partnership Service (PYPPS) is your independent organisation in Trafford.
 They have local knowledge about how the process works in Trafford and can offer guidance and advice on the support available.

-If you, your child or young person does not have an Education, Health and Care (EHC) Plan or Statement of Special Educational Need then in the first instance, you should talk to your nursery, school, or college.
-If you still require independent advice and guidance, then you should contact PYPPS.
+If you, your child or young person does not have an Education, Health and Care Plan (EHCP) then you should talk to your nursery, school, or college in the first instance.
+If you then still require independent advice and guidance, then you should contact PYPPS.

 Trafford Parents Forum is a forum of Trafford parents supporting other Trafford parents who have children and young people with SEN and Disability.

 The Family Information Service can provide you with information and advice about services which make up the local offer in Trafford.
 You can get details about the support which is available and what's on in the local area.

 Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a national network of organisations who provide free and impartial advice to children, young people and their families.

 Local support lists both groups set up in the local area that are run by national organisations, as well as small charities or support groups set up to help parents and young people in Trafford and the surrounding areas.

 This is Trafford's termly newsletter to keep parents up to date on all things SEND.
 This includes changes to local processes and services as well as linking you to our local offer where you can find lots of useful information, advice and support.